 About Division 49

 Division 49 is an organization that welcomes all psychologists interested in the study and application of group dynamics.
-The purpose of Division 49, Society of Group Psychology and Group Psychotherapy, shall be to promote the development and advancement of the field of group psychology and the modality of group psychotherapy through research, teaching and education, and clinical practice and to further the general objectives of the APA.
+The purpose of Div.
+49 (Society of Group Psychology and Group Psychotherapy) shall be to promote the development and advancement of the field of group psychology and the modality of group psychotherapy through research, teaching and education, and clinical practice and to further the general objectives of the APA.

-Much has happened since then, but rather than try to summarize it here, we urge you to read a paper by Dr. Michael Andronico that recounts the history of Division 49 in much more detail.
+Much has happened since then, so we urge you to read a paper by Dr. Michael Andronico that recounts the history of Division 49 in much more detail.
 That paper appears in a book entitled Unification Through Division: Histories of the Divisions of the APA (Volume 3), edited by Dr. Donald Drewsbury and published by APA.
-It makes for fascinating reading...
+It makes for fascinating reading.

-Join Division 49 and become a part of the Division's history.
+Join Division 49 and become a part of the society's history.

 Developing and testing new theories about group processes;

 applying knowledge about group processes to help solve psychological and social problems;

 expanding the training of graduate students to include group dynamics; and,